RickZeeland/MaxiBug/README.md

 <img src="Screenshots/issue.png" alt="Edit issue">

+By selecting the "Git history" tab and pressing the sync button at the bottom-right, the Git history for an issue can be retrieved.
+This will only work if Git for Windows is installed and a working copy of the repository is present on your system.
 Note: it's possible to jump to other issues by double-clicking on an issue number in the description field.

 ## Tasks